lmweber/cytometry-clustering-comparison/README.md

 ## Updates

-Updated results for new clustering algorithms will be published on this website.
+Updated results for new clustering algorithms or new reference data sets will be published on this website.

+The following updates are currently available:

+- densityCut: New clustering method [(Ding et al., 2016)](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btw227).
+R scripts and a summary report are included in the [updates/densityCut](updates/densityCut/) directory.